-The Newton family from the original Beethoven movies are on vacation in Europe but do plan to join a Newton family reunion and to make sure one of their family members definitely makes ...
+The Newton family from the first two Beethoven movies are on vacation in Europe, but do plan to join a Newton family reunion, and to make sure one of their family members definitely makes ...
 See full summary »

 Lisa Dolittle sends her daughter to 'Durango', a Dude Ranch, to find herself.
 While there, she uses her talent to talk to the animals in order to save Durango from being taken over by a neighboring Ranch.

 15 of 22 people found this review helpful.

 Was this review helpful to you?